King Louis XIV did it.

 Yes, I thought, “Eating alone can be both amusing and soul-replenishing.”
 Smugly, I glanced around the room.
 No one noticed, or cared, that I sat at a table for two by myself.

-That is, until the busboy came by and burst my little bubble of pleasure by asking me, “Are you waiting for someone?” when it was obvious that I was done eating and not waiting for anyone.
-When I shook my head, he grabbed the extra water glass, the silverware, and the napkin and walked off.
+That is, until the busboy walked by and burst my little bubble of pleasure by asking me, “Are you waiting for someone?” when it was obvious that I was done eating and not waiting for anyone.
+When I shook my head, he grabbed the extra water glass, the silverware, and the napkin and marched off.

 Frankly, no matter what, I highly recommend eating alone from to time.
 And not just in front of the “telly.”

 Louis XIV knew a good thing when he saw it, I guess.

 *See French historian Marc Bloch’s book on the history of the royal touch: The Royal Touch: Sacred Monarchy and Scrofula in England and France .